 Your fingers glide across the surface of a tempered glass screen protector, mirroring the screen underneath while a plastic screen may become scratched and oily.

 Tempered glass is thicker and more durable than plastic film.
-Plastic protectors scratch easily and are approximately 0.1mm, while the glass protectors are typically 0.3-0.5 mm thick, providing far superior protection than plastic.
+Plastic protectors scratch easily and are approximately 0.1mm, while the glass protectors are typically 0.3-0.5 mm thick, providing far superior protection to plastic.

 Reminder… no screen protector is indestructible, and all have their limitations.
-Regardless of which you choose, it would be best if you still handled your smartphone with care.
+Regardless of which you choose, it would be best if you still handled your phone with care.

-While need, price, and availability may limit your choices at the moment of purchase, tempered glass screen protectors are still clearly the higher quality product to outlast any plastic screen protector on the market today.
+While need, price, and availability may limit your choices at the moment of purchase, 9H hardness tempered glass is still clearly the higher quality product to outlast any plastic screen protector on the market today.